 18. Remember Equal Opportunity Laws

 It might be tempting to use Google or Facebook paid advertising, with their very detailed targeting options, to target job ads specifically at women.
-While this would certainly bring in more female candidates, it’s also discriminatory.
+While this would certainly bring in more female job candidates, it’s also discriminatory.
 The Equal Employment Opportunity Commission has ruled that targeting ads based on gender, age, and even zip code is a discriminatory practice.

-You can run ads that have a slant in writing towards attracting female applicants, but you cannot make those ads only visible to those groups.
+You can run ads that have a slant in writing towards attracting female job applicants, but you cannot make those ads only visible to those groups.